MrBeast: Beast Games

 In March 2024, Donaldson and Amazon MGM Studios announced their plans to create a new reality competition series Beast Games, set to air exclusively on Prime Video.
 On December 19, 2024, Donaldson released Beast Games on Amazon Prime Video.
-With 1,000 contestants competing for a $5 million cash prize—the biggest single prize in the history of television and streaming—the show broke numerous Guinness World Records.
+With 1,000 contestants competing for a $5 million cash prize—the biggest single prize in the history of television and streaming—the show received several Guinness World Records.
 On May 12, 2025, the series was renewed for two additional seasons.
 Donaldson stated that his $100 million deal with Amazon was a "poor financial decision" as he lost tens of millions of dollars from Beast Games.

 Beast Games, Amazon, and Donaldson faced criticism after contestants complained that they had been denied food, water, medication, and beds during production.
 Additionally, several contestants were hospitalized during the first filming sessions, with over a dozen contestants claiming that various injuries had occurred while participating in the challenges and that many had been seen being removed from the arena on stretchers.
 A spokesperson of Donaldson would blame external factors such as the global computer systems outage caused by CrowdStrike's update to its software, "extreme weather and other unexpected logistical and communications issues".

+In its second season, the show collaborated with Survivor.

 Beast Land theme park

-On November 6, 2025, Donaldson announced that he would be opening up Beast Land, a temporary amusement park in Riyadh, Saudi Arabia as part of the Riyadh Season on November 13.
-The theme park will feature unique rides that are inspired by videos from the MrBeast YouTube channel.
-Admission prices will range from US$7 to $66.
+Donaldson opened Beast Land, a temporary amusement park in Riyadh, Saudi Arabia which ran from November 13 to December 27, 2025, as part of Riyadh Season.
+The theme park featured rides inspired by videos from the MrBeast YouTube channel.

+Rapping

+In August 2026, Donaldson posted a snippet of a remix of "Dead Fresh" he made with American rapper Lil Baby under the rap name "MrLean".
+The collab stems from a meme known as "Hood MrBeast" that went viral in May 2025.
+Shortly after the song went viral, Donaldson teased a "MrLean rap album".
+In September 2026, MrBeast was sued for $100,000 by the manager of late rapper Lucas Coly, whom the monikers MrLean, heavily influences, with claims that request for credit were ignored while this character continues to make financial gains.